SpoonierBard/loquela/README.md

 **LDA**: a directory containing LDA.py, some sample topic models, and other topic-modeling-related files.

-**visulaization-tool**: a directory containing the Electron-packaged visualization tool for LDA outputs.
+**visualization-tool**: a directory containing the Electron-packaged visualization tool for LDA outputs.

 ## Getting Started